rdsweet/PJON/documentation/addressing.md

 ```cpp
 bus.debug = true;
 ```
-Slave presence check can be requested manually calling `check_slaves_presence`.
+Slave presence check (<-- make plural "checks") can be requested manually (<-- add "by") calling `check_slaves_presence`.
 This is a bandwidth consuming procedure because master contacts each known slave to determine if still online.
 If a slave is found unresponsive it is removed from the master list of known slaves.
-The more devices are connected the more bandwidth is consumed.
-Call this function seldom (every 5-10 seconds) to avoid bandwidth saturation.
+The more devices (add "that) are connected the more bandwidth is consumed.
+Call this function seldom (*** there is no seldom example below.
+What do you mean by this?***) (every 5-10 seconds) to avoid bandwidth saturation.
 ```cpp
 // Check if registered slaves are still present on the bus
 bus.check_slaves_presence();